expectedparrot/edsl/docs/scenarios.rst

 Turning PDF pages into scenarios
 --------------------------------

-The `ScenarioList` method `from_pdf()` is a convenient way to automatically create scenarios from the pages of a PDF file.
+The `ScenarioList` method `from_pdf()` is a convenient way to extract information from large files.
+It allows you to read in a PDF and automatically create a list of scenarios for the pages the file.
+Each scenario has the following keys: `filename`, `page`, `text`, `edsl_version` and `edsl_class_name`.
+Adding a placeholder `{{ text }}` to a question text will allow you to use the text of the PDF page as a parameter in the question.
-This can be use for extracting information from a PDF file while staying within the context window.
+This can be use for extracting information from a large file while staying within the context window.

 Example usage: